TheRoadSurgeon/CS351-GroupProject/README.md

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**

 *We will use simple OAuth to make sign-ups and logins quick and secure.
-OAuth is relatively easy to setup since it shifts most of the security burden to the trusted provider.
-This makes the platform more user-friendly and trustworthy, especially for donors and verified food banks.*
+OAuth is relatively easy to setup and configure since it shifts most of the security burden to the trusted provider.
+This makes the platform more user-friendly and trustworthy, which is critical for donors and verified food banks.*

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**

-*Since we are using OAuth, we will not store raw passwords at all.
-Instead, we will securely store only the minimal information needed, such as OAuth tokens or user IDs, in the database.
-Tokens will be encrypted or stored with a secure library, and all communication with the server will be over HTTPS.
-Access tokens will be short-lived, and refresh tokens will be handled carefully to reduce the risk of unauthorized access.*
+*Since we are using OAuth, we won't be storing passwords locally.
+Instead, we will only store the minimal information needed, such as OAuth tokens or user IDs, in the database.
+Tokens will be encrypted or stored and all communication with the server will be over HTTPS.
+Furthermore, access tokens will have short lifespans, and refresh tokens will be handled securely to reduce unauthorized access.*

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**

-*We plan to deploy the frontend on Vercel, which is optimized for React applications, and connect it to a backend (e.g., Flask API) hosted on a cloud provider.
-Environment variables and API keys will be stored securely in Vercel’s built-in environment variable manager.
+*We plan to deploy the frontend on Vercel, which is optimized for React applications, and connect it to a backend hosted on a cloud provider.
+Environment variables and API keys will be stored securely in Vercel’s environment variable manager.
 This ensures secrets remain hidden from the codebase while still being accessible during runtime.*

 **Q8: How will you ensure your deployment is reliable and easy to update?**